Cut off from the West, Putin says almost 40% of Russian trade turnover is now in rubles

 Putin said payments for Russian exports in "so-called 'toxic' currencies of non-friendly states" had halved over the last year.

-Putin's comments on Russia's economic health come as the country leverages SPIEF to court new relationships with countries in Asia, Latin America and Africa.
+His comments come as the Kremlin leverages SPIEF to court new relationships with countries in Asia, Latin America and Africa.

 The West has sought to cut off Russia's $2 trillion economy in response to Moscow's full-scale invasion of Ukraine in February 2022.
 Yet Russia's economy is expected to grow faster than all advanced economies this year, despite several rounds of international sanctions.